Cannabis SEO experts often say that top-notch content is the most relevant aspect of your website.

 In most industries, you are pitching your direct competition for a link.

-Given that a direct competitor won’t help you out no matter what, it is really hard to get the amount of links you’ve been expecting.
+Given that a direct competitor won’t help you out no matter what, it is really hard to get the number of links you’ve been expecting.

 As a result, this strategy is often wrongly perceived as useless.